 Yes.
 It’s legal to bet on the Belmont Stakes in the vast majority of the United States.
 However, there remain some states that are outliers and only offer horse racing betting in person or prohibit the practice all together.
 A complete list of states where you can bet legally and safely online or via mobile app can be found here.

 Our top choice for mobile horse racing betting is TVG, which also happens to serve as the TV for year-round horse racing action.
 TVG is simple to sign up for, offers a user-friendly and intuitive platform, and features betting action on both US and international tracks.
 If you’re looking to bet on horse racing online or via your mobile device, then TVG is the way to go.

 At its length of 1 1/2 miles, the Belmont Stakes typically takes about two-and-a-half minutes from the opening gun until the first horse crosses the finish line.
 Secretariat holds the all-time Belmont record at this distance with a time of 2:24.
-The last three winners of the race have all finished in 2:30:02 or less.
+The last three winners of the race have all finished in less than 2:30.